hemeac/kiwiTechTree/README.md

 ## Near Future Spacecraft 1.3.3
 Rebalanced Tech Nodes; Added LF/O Upgrade to Orbital Maneuvering Engines alongside PlumeParty/RealPlume support.
 Renamed a couple of command pods to align with my naming convention of the stock pods.
 Undeprecate the Monopropellant fuel tanks as they provide some variety to the fuel tanks, they don't look as bad as Nertea thinks they look.

+## Rational Resources 1.11.0
+Shuffled the tech nodes.
+Placed the engines in the deprecated node as they feel disconnected from other parts and re-use existing textures.

 ## RealPlume 4.0.1 / PlumeParty
 Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
 Where Real Plume is not installed, will use Plume Party.
 Added temporary RealPlume patches to the Kerbal Atomics aerospikes.
 Modified the description text to turn it green to make it easier to pinpoint the engines that have RealPlume support.